Businesses Are Missing Out on the SMS Marketing Advantage

 - Businesses are not taking full advantage of text messaging.
 Businesses are more than three times more likely to rely on email as a primary communication method, despite the fact that consumers are 4.5 times more likely to reply to a text message.

-The failure to leverage SMS to champion products, promotions, and other general customer communications could mean missing out on generating leads, making sales, and growing business.
+The failure to leverage SMS marketing to champion products, promotions, and other general customer communications could mean missing out on generating leads, making sales, and growing business.
 If that’s startling – and it should be – you can at least take solace in the notion that, in all likelihood, your competitors are also missing out on this opportunity.

 Still, I wouldn’t put it off for too long.
 Such discrepancies and the great advantage that they offer are unlikely to go unnoticed.